-The term equator is an imaginary line that divides the world in two.
-This line is determined by geodetic calculations.
-The Equator is referred to as the 0 meridians.
-The Meridian line shows many similar features throughout.
+The equator is an imaginary line that divides the world in two and is determined by geodetic calculations.
+It is 40,075 kilometers long and is 0° latitude.

-The exact position of the Equator is not fixed.
-The actual Equator plane is perpendicular to the axis of rotation of the Earth, drifting about 9 feet a year.
-This effect should be taken into account in detailed geophysical measurements.
-There are also deviations in the Equator line since there are small deviations in the axis of rotation of the Earth.
+The exact position of the equator is not fixed because the equatorial plane is perpendicular to the axis of rotation of the Earth, which drifts about 2.7 meters (9 feet) a year.
+This an effect that has to be accounted for with detailed geophysical measurements.

-In two commonly used geodesic standards, Equator is modeled as a circle with an integer meter radius.
-In 1976, the International Astronomical Union chose the radius of 6.378.140 kilometers (IAU-1976).
-The International Union of Geodesy and Geophysics was revised to 6,378,137 kilometers and approved in the WGS-84.
+In two commonly used geodesic standards, the equator is modeled as a circle with an integer radius in meters.
+In 1976, the International Astronomical Union chose a radius of 6,378,140 kilometers (IAU-1976).
+The International Union of Geodesy and Geophysics later revised this to 6,378,137 kilometers in the World Geodetic System (WGS-84).

-Despite this change, the newer IAU-2000 has retained its former IAU-1976 value.
-If it were really circular, the Equator would be exactly 2 π times the radius, 40.075.036 kilometers in length.
-However, due to the impact of tides on the surface of the Earth, the actual length of the Equator is about 40,075.16 kilometers.
+Despite this change, the newer IAU-2000 has retained the former IAU-1976 value.
+If it were truly circular, the equator would be exactly 2π times the radius, 40.075.036 kilometers in length.
+However, due to the impact of tides on the surface of the Earth, the actual length of the equator is about 40,075.16 kilometers.

 Equator Climate and Seasons

-The Equator is located in three major oceans, namely the Atlantic Ocean, the Indian Ocean, and the Pacific Ocean.
-Although there are dramatic differences in rain and humidity around the Equator, there is little change in temperature throughout the year.
-Summer, autumn, winter and spring conditions are generally not valid.
-Plains around the Equator usually have tropical rainforest climate and cause cold currents.
-The tropical monsoon climates, also known as an equatorial climate, dominate the Equator District.
+The equator passes through three major oceans: the Atlantic Ocean, the Indian Ocean, and the Pacific Ocean.
+Although there are dramatic differences in rain and humidity around the equator, there is little change in temperature throughout the year.

-Equinox dates are the starting dates of the spring and autumn seasons for the world’s two hemispheres, and the events taking place on these dates show various similarities.
-On these dates, the sun’s rays fall down at a right angle to the Equator and herald the beginning of the season for the half-spheres.
+Equinox dates are the starting dates of the spring and autumn seasons for the world’s two hemispheres.
+On these dates, the sun’s rays fall down at a perpendicular angle to the equator and herald the beginning of a new season for the hemispheres.